 Of course, if you’re more selective, you can do things much cheaper.
 Backpackers on a budget can get away with spending $20 to $40 per day by opting for a bed in a dorm ($10-18), eating rice and beans at humble joints ($3-5), and forgoing many of the activities.
 Those with more luxurious tastes, however, might easily find themselves spending several thousand per week by choosing to splash out on beachside accommodation, high-end activities, and swanky restaurants.

 Ultimately, the cost of your holiday to Costa Rica will really depend on how you like to travel.
 Factors such as your eating habits, the type of places you wish to stay, and how many activities you’ll be doing will all impact how expensive a trip to Costa Rica is for you.
-And then there’s the cost of flights, which will also play a big factor in how expensive your holiday is.
-Flying from the United States will be much cheaper than flying from Europe, for example.
+And then there’s the cost of flights, which can vary wildly throughout the year and depending on your origin location (flying from the United States tends to be much cheaper than flying from Europe, for example.)

 Accommodation prices in Costa Rica

-For those looking to push the boat out, the highest quality restaurants are usually found in San Jose or other popular tourist destinations.
-Make sure your pockets run pretty deep, though, if you plan on eating a lot of meals at these spots: they are generally about as expensive as you would find in the United States.
-Similarly, visitors looking for more familiar flavors will be able to find staples such as pizza, pasta, and steak in Costa Rica’s international restaurants.
-Be warned, though: the prices might come as something of a shock.
+For those looking to push the boat out, the highest quality restaurants are usually found in and around San Jose – in fact, the food is one of the main reasons to visit the capital.
+Make sure your pockets run pretty deep, though.
+Meals in those spots are generally about as expensive as you would find in the United States.
+Similarly, visitors looking for more familiar flavors will be able to find staples such as pizza, pasta, and steak, but, again, those dreaded import tariffs usually crank the price up here.

-Those looking to eat as cheaply as possible will spend plenty of time in the local sodas (small restaurants).
-These serve simple local food at relatively cheap prices.
+Local sodas (small restaurants run by family cooks) are the place to go if you want to keep costs low.
+They have menues of simple food at very attractive prices.
 You can expect to pay around $4-5 for breakfast, or $5-6 for a main meal.
-Look at their platos del día (daily specials) if you fancy a taste of authentic local cuisine.
+Look at their platos del día (daily specials) if you fancy a taste of authentic local cuisine, and always enquire about vegetarian options if you don’t eat meat – there’s usually at least one choice but it’s not always on the menu.

-A cheap staple you will find in sodas throughout Costa Rica is the casado, typically made up of rice, black beans, salad, sauce, a tortilla, plantain, and meat.
-Another cheap and filling local food is gallo pinto (literally “spotted rooster!), consisting of rice, beans, cilantro, peppers, and spices.
-Looking to save a pretty penny?
-Don’t be fooled by fancy interiors.
-More traditional, local jaunts may not always look as polished as the tourist traps, but they cost much less and are likely to have tastier food.
+A cheap staple you will find in sodas throughout Costa Rica is the casado.
+It’s a filling dish made up of rice, black beans, salad, sauce, a tortilla, plantain, and meat.
+Another cheap and local food is gallo pinto (literally ‘spotted rooster’), consisting of rice, beans, cilantro, peppers, and spices.

 Is Costa Rica expensive to live?

 Generally speaking, living in Costa Rica probably won’t damage your wallet quite so much as visiting as a tourist.
-An ex-pat could reasonably expect to get by in Costa Rica for as little as $1000 a month including rent.
+An ex-pat could reasonably expect to get by in Costa Rica for as little as $1,000 a month including rent.
 For some, however, this might prove a little slim.
-If you want to go out partying often or partake in a lot of outdoor activities, it would be wise to add on a few hundred dollars.
+If you want to go out partying often or partake in a lot of outdoor activities, it would be wise to add on a few hundred dollars to the monthly budget.
 Likewise, foodies wanting to regularly eat at nice restaurants or buy lots of foreign products might be surprised by how much they end up spending.

-One area where ex-pats will be pleasantly surprised is property prices: In Costa Rica, you can buy a two-bedroom house for under $90,000.
-Buying property in Costa Rica is also a good investment: house prices increase year by year with tourists and ex-pats boosting the market.
+One area where ex-pats will be pleasantly surprised is property prices.
+It’s still possible to buy a two-bedroom house for under $90,000 in these parts.
+What’s more, buying property in Costa Rica is widely seen as a good investment, as house have remained steady or increased year on year as foreign money has boosted the overall market.

 - Rent + utilities: $575